-The school sends out a letter of offer after our closing date for applications at the end of April.
-You can apply after April, however letters of offers may have already gone out.
+The school sends out a letter of offer after the end of April.
+We do take enrolments throughout the whole year, however letters of offers may have already gone out.

 Although St. Mary’s Primary School caters primarily for Catholic children residing within St. Mary’s Parish Williamstown boundaries, every endeavour is made to accommodate all applicants for enrolment.
 The demand for prep places will vary from year-to-year, depending on the number of sibling and Parish/Catholic children applications.
 St. Mary’s Parish Priest and Principal work closely with other Catholic Primary Schools in Hobson's Bay to ensure equity and access for all families.

 Do you have to be Catholic to attend our school?
 In short no, but most of our students are Catholic.
 We do accept other faiths into our school.
 It can depend on how many positions we have available as Catholic students will be a priority.
 All families who attend the school are expected to support the faith.